BrookingsInstitution/ggbrookings/README.md

 -   `brookings_view_palette()` is a helper function to see the colors from each palette and extract their hex codes.

+-   `add_logo()` adds a program/center logo to your plots after saving them.
+See the vignette on adding logos for more details.

 ## Examples